deepak2k03/Mini-AWS/MINI_AWS_PROJECT_DOCUMENT.md

 ## 7. Production Recommendations

 Move the Docker worker off the public API host, replace demo authentication with an identity provider, use a remote Docker endpoint protected by mutual TLS, introduce a reconciliation worker for stale records, and add MongoDB backups and monitoring.
 For stronger tenant isolation, use a VM or microVM runtime instead of Docker containers.

+For a multi-tenant deployment, do not place unrelated tenants on one shared bridge network.
+Create a separate network per tenant/VPC, scope internal credentials accordingly, and enforce network policies in addition to application-level ownership checks.